-- 375 aerosols (i.e., exhibiting ammonium levels above 18 ppb).
-Within the 50 50 cm length core analysed in that study, elevated $NH_4^+$ ammonium ( $NH_4^+$ ) and CO were found together with dissolved organic carbon (DOC) (>100 ppbC) representing an important reservoir of carbon, which could potentially be oxidized into CO.
+- 370 In our earlier study on the NEEM-S1-2011 core (Fain et al., 2014), we reported that 68% of the CO spikes were observed in ice layers enriched with pyrogenic aerosols (i.e., exhibiting ammonium levels above 18 ppb).
+Within the 60 cm length core analysed in that study, elevated ammonium (NH4+) and CO were found together with dissolved organic carbon (DOC) (>100 ppbC) representing an important reservoir of carbon, which could potentially be oxidized into CO.
 The oxidation processes involved, however, remain unidentified.
-Here we focus on the two cores for which we have obtained reliable total organic carbon (TOC) data (Sect.
+Here we focus on the two cores for which we have obtained reliable total organic - 375 carbon (TOC) data (Sect.
 2.4).
-These are interesting cores to compare because they have very different snow accumulation rates: Tunu13 has the lowest - accumulation rate, which also varies over time between 8 to 13 cm weq yr-1, while PLACE is more typical of a Late Holocene Greenland core with a stable accumulation rate of $\sim 20$ cm weq yr-1.
+These are interesting cores to compare because they have very different snow accumulation rates: Tunu13 has the lowest accumulation rate, which also varies over time between 8 to 13 cm weq yr-1, while PLACE is more typical of a Late Holocene Greenland core with a stable accumulation rate of \sim 20 cm weq yr-1.